 Ongoing Technical Assistance & Support

-PULSE come with complete programmatic support led by an assigned engagement manager, in addition to annual and just-in-time training, 24/7 access to the PULSE Enterprise Service Desk, and ongoing technical assistance.
+PULSE comes with complete programmatic support led by an assigned engagement manager, in addition to annual and just-in-time training, 24/7 access to the PULSE Enterprise Service Desk, and ongoing technical assistance.

 Use the accordions to learn about frequently asked questions about PULSE.
 These questions cover a wide range of topics.
 If your question can not be answer please contact our team with the button below.